 Step 1.
 Find your niche

-Get to know tax concerns of a particular group of clients or clients in a certain industry, such as:
+You can focus on the specific tax concerns of people in a certain industry, such as:

-• Small business owners who need assistance with business returns, payroll taxes and often personal returns as well
+- Small business owners who need assistance with business returns and payroll taxes

-• Real estate professionals who require expertise around deductible expenses such as mortgage interest and depreciation
+- Real estate professionals who require expertise around specific deductible expenses

 Step 2.
 Create a business plan

-If you want to grow your tax practice, you’ll need a well-thought-out business plan:
+If you want to grow your tax practice, you’ll need a well-thought-out business plan.
+Here are some steps you can take to create one:

-• Describe your niche, ideal customer and competitive advantage clearly
+- Outline your niche, ideal customer, and competitive advantage

-• Outline growth strategies—how will you scale your client base and offerings?
+- Outline growth strategies — how will you scale your client base and services?

 Step 3.
 Set up your business

-2. Choose a business structure: select either sole proprietorship, LLC, S-corp or other structure based on liability protection needs and tax implications and file the appropriate documents with your state
+- Choose a business structure: select either sole proprietorship, LLC, S-corp, or other structure based on your liability protection needs and tax implications

-3. Obtain an EIN: acquire a free Employer Identification Number, required to open bank accounts for a business
+- Obtain an EIN: acquire a free Employer Identification Number, required to open a bank account for your business

 Equipment

-• Desktop computer or laptop with latest OS and remote data backup
+- Desktop computer or laptop with the latest OS and remote data backup

 Safety and security

-• Install secure locks and fireproof locking file cabinets to protect physical tax records
+- Install secure locks and fireproof filing cabinets to protect physical tax records

-• Encrypt devices, use VPN, avoid public WiFi to keep data safe
+- Encrypt devices, use a VPN, and avoid public WiFi to keep data safe

 Step 5.
 Select the right software